 The sales finance business provides financial services to retail customers, such as auto loans and leases, and inventory financing, working capital loans, etc. to our dealers.
 Strict credit underwriting policies are followed before loans are advanced to the customers and dealers.

 2. Fair Value of Financial Instruments

-The following table indicates the carrying value in the consolidated balance sheets, the fair value and the unrealized gain (loss) as of March 31, 2021 Assets and liabilities, for which it is deemed difficult to measure the fair value, are not included in the table below.
-(Refer to Note 2.)
+The following table indicates the carrying value in the consolidated balance sheets, the fair value and the unrealized gain (loss) as of March 31, 2022.